AI Agent Index

 What is multi-agent orchestration?

 Multi-agent orchestration is the practice of coordinating multiple AI agents to work together on a shared goal, each handling a specific subtask and passing outputs to the next agent in a pipeline or parallel workflow.
+An orchestrator manages the coordination, sequencing, and error handling between agents.
+The pattern is used when a task is too complex, too long, or too specialised to be handled reliably by a single agent alone.

-What frameworks are used for multi-agent orchestration?
+What frameworks are used for multi-agent orchestration in 2026?

 When should you use multi-agent instead of a single agent?

-Browse AI Coding Agents
+AI Coding Agents

-Agents that build agents →
+Tools that build agents →

 What is an AI Agent?